mothur/mothur.github.io/_wiki/analysis_of_the_aclb_gene_in_a_hot_spring.md

 ## Were all of the OTUs recovered from the hot spring?

-Rarefaction curves are a good way to visualize the extent to which the richness of the environment was represented in the sample.
-Mothur can rarefy both individual samples and a total dataset with the [rarefaction.single](rarefaction.single) command.
+Rarefaction curves are a good way to visualize the extent to which the richness of the environment was represented in the sample. mothur can rarefy both individual samples and a total dataset with the [rarefaction.single](rarefaction.single) command.
 Let's look at both, starting with the individual samples: